ietf-tapswg/draft-ietf-taps-transport-security/draft-ietf-taps-transport-security.md

 - Client: the peer responsible for initiating a session.

 - Server: the peer responsible for responding to a session initiation.

+# Security Features

+In this section, we enumerate Security Features exposed by protocols discussed in the remainder of this document.
+Protocol security properties that are unrelated to the API surface exposed by such protocols, such as client or server identity hiding, are not listed here as features.

+- Forward-secure key establishment: Cryptographic key establishment with forward secure properties.

+- Cryptographic algorithm negotiation: Negotiate support of protocol algorithms, including: encryption, hash, MAC (PRF), and digital signature algorithms.

+- Stateful and stateless cross-connection session resumption: Connection establishment without needing to complete an entirely new handshake.

+- Peer authentication (certificate, raw public key, pre-shared key, or EAP-based): Peer authentication using select or protocol-specific mechanisms.

+- Mutual authentication: Connection establishment wherein both endpoints are authenticated.

+- Record (channel or datagram) confidentiality and integrity: Encryption and authentication of application plaintext bytes sent between peers over a channel or in individual datagrams.

+- Partial record confidentiality: Encryption of some portion of records.

+- Optional record integrity: Optional authentication of certain records.

+- Record replay prevention: Protocol detection and defense against record replays, e.g., due to in-network retransmissions.

+- Application-layer feature negotiation: Securely negotiate application-specific functionality.

+- Early data support (starting with TLS 1.3): Transmission of application data prior to connection (handshake) establishment.

+- Connection mobility: Connection continuation in the presence of 5-tuple changes beneath the secure transport protocol, e.g., due to NAT rebindings.

+- Application-layer authentication delegation: Out-of-band peer authentication performed by applications outside of the connection establishment.

+- Out-of-order record receipt: Processing of records received out-of-order.

+- DoS mitigation (cookie or puzzle based): Peer DoS mitigation via explicit proof of origin (cookie) or work mechanisms (puzzles).

+- Connection re-keying: In-band cryptographic handshake re-keying.

+- Optional length-hiding and anti-amplification padding: Protocol-drive record padding aimed at hiding plaintext message length and mitigating amplification attack vectors.

 # Transport Security Protocol Descriptions